KillianLynch/RetailLL/Retail/create-main-dashboard/create-main-dashboard.md

     ![creating HR card](./images/hr-card.png " ")

-18. Within the properties box (in the bottom right of the screen) select the Values '#' tab and we are going to change the number format to currency.
+18. Within the properties box (in the bottom right of the screen)  **select** the Values '#' tab and we are going to change from auto to currency as well as turn on abbreviate by selecting it.

     ![formatting the currency](./images/formatting-the-currency.png " ")
     ![abbreviate the currency](./images/abbreviate-the-currency.png " ")